NaomiEisen/20554-Advanced-Programming-with-Java/README.md

 - **Painter | Maman 13:** Painter application.
 - **List | Maman 14:** Generic list implementation.
 - **Flight | Maman 15:** Simulates plane flights using multi-threading.

+☝️ You may find more content that could be helpful for the course in other repositories of Java projects.